sourabgowda/LoyaltyApp/e2e_test/README.md

 # End-to-End Tests

-This folder contains scripts for running end-to-end tests against the deployed Firebase Functions.
+This folder contains the scripts for running automated end-to-end (E2E) tests against the Firebase Functions backend.

 ## Prerequisites

-1. Node.js and npm installed.
+- Node.js and npm installed.
-2. Firebase CLI installed and configured.
+- You must have a Firebase project with the functions deployed.
+- You must have a `serviceAccountKey.json` file in the `e2e_test` directory.
+This is required for the admin actions in the tests.
+You can generate this file in your Firebase project settings.

 ## Setup

-1.  **Deploy Functions:** Deploy your functions to a Firebase project:
-    ```bash
-    firebase deploy --only functions
-    ```

-2.  **Update Configuration:**
+1.  **Update Configuration:**
     *   Open `e2e_test/config.js`.
     *   Fill in your Firebase project's `firebaseConfig`.
 You can get this from the Firebase console.
     *   Fill in the `functionUrls` with the HTTP trigger URLs for your deployed functions.

-3.  **Install Dependencies:**
+2.  **Install Dependencies:**
     ```bash
     cd e2e_test
     npm install